Fancy an acoustic beauty? The Gretsch G9500 Jim Dandy Flat Top Acoustic is a superb guitar that you’ll be happy to lay your callused hands on!

 The Gretsch G9500 Jim Dandy acoustic doesn’t have the coolest tuning machines but the ones here work fine.
 These stay in tune for a reasonable period unless you’re doing bends everywhere.

 In my experience, it’s more important to have tuning heads that move smoothly than some cool-looking tuners that are a pain when tuning up the strings.
+Even more important is having a decent clip-on tuner – we recommend the Snark SN5X but if you would like to see free alternatives, check out our list of essential guitar accessories; I cover a free app that I’ve been using for years!

 The Jim Dandy Flat Top Acoustic has a comfy neck with a 12” radius, which is to say that it has a slight curve that makes fretting notes easier.

 In general, it’s easier to play those tricky barres on necks with slim profiles than on a big one.
-The parlor form factor helps with narrower frets which mean that you’ll have an easier time fretting the strings if you’ve got small hands.
+The parlor form factor helps with narrower frets which means that you’ll have an easier time fretting the strings if you’ve got small hands.

 It’s also got Pearloid inlays which nicely complement the beautiful rosewood texture.
 The travel-sized guitar has a nato neck which is pretty good.

 The neck has a truss rod inside in case the neck warps sometime in the future.
 You just need an Allen key to rotate the truss rod and you’re done adjusting the string action.
+I use the Ibanez multi-tool and would recommend the same.

 At first glance, the Agathis body looks like a dreadnought but it’s a slimmer elegant version of that.